 Why do companies need DLP?

-In addition to protecting revenue, maintaining customer trust, and avoiding litigation, the right data loss prevention solution can help you protect your intellectual property and trade secrets, maintain your business's reputation, and comply with data security regulations.
+In addition to protecting your revenue, maintaining customer trust, and avoiding litigation, the right data loss prevention solutions can help you protect your intellectual property and trade secrets, maintain your business’s reputation, and comply with data security regulations.

 “Failing to have strong enough security and access controls for sensitive data can result in fines and other penalties from government bodies or industry organizations,” said Jesse Wood, CEO of eFileCabinet.
 “Any business that deals with private health information needs to adhere to HIPAA.
 Businesses that deal with customer payment information need to abide by the rules of PCI DSS.”

-Another reason for implementing a data loss prevention solution is data visibility.
-With the right DLP software, you can gain useful insight into how your company data is being used.
+With the right DLP software, you can gain useful insights on how your company data is being used.
 This intel can ultimately help you improve processes in your organization.

 What are the common causes of data loss?

 Both internal and external threats commonly cause data loss.
-These threats can be mitigated with a strong data loss prevention program in place.
+You can mitigate these threats with a strong data loss prevention program.

 Confidential data can be lost through external threats like cyberattacks.
-Data has become a large asset to cybercriminals, and if your data ends up in the wrong hands, it could mean the end of your business.
+Data is a large asset to cybercriminals, and if your data ends up in the wrong hands, it could mean the end of your business.

-However, Wood said that hackers rarely strong-arm their way into a business's database, but instead take advantage of lax security practices and human error on the part of the business's users.
-For example, malicious parties often take advantage of weak passwords.
+However, Wood said that hackers rarely strong-arm their way into a business’s database, but instead take advantage of lax security practices and human error on the part of the business’s users.
+For example, malicious parties often exploit weak passwords.